Meeks91/RxRecyclerViewArrayListAdapter/README.md

     val rxArrayList = RxRecyclerViewArrayList<DataType>()

 2 -> Call bind() on the rxArrayList.
 Add your viewHolderClass to the diamond brackets.
-Then pass in: your RecyclerView, layoutItemResource, LayoutConfig, and column spanCount.
+Then pass in: your RecyclerView, layoutItemResource and LayoutConfig.

 ```
     rxArrayList.bind<customViewHolder>(recycylerView, R.layout.item,